ajktown/docs/api/domain-driven-design.md

 Return Domain with given DTO (atd is required to write who created the domain)

 It is usually private because it is directly called by post() method.

+### fromMdbByAtd()

+Some of the resources like `support` or `preference` are automatically created by the system.

+This method is used to create the domain with the given atd, acquired by successfully signed in user.

+Usually the system checks the following thing
+- If it does not exist => Create a new one
+- If it is more than 1 => Error => Leave the first one as the valid one and delete the rest of them

+Usually it depends on `fromMdb` method to finally return domain with either newly-created data or existing data.

 ### fromMdb()